-Authorized investment type Maximum maturity Maximum percentage of portfolio Maximum percentage investment in one issuer Specific rating requirement Certificates of Deposit 5 years 100 5 Long-term debt rating in one of highest ratings categories by two NRSROs Certificates of Deposit Account Registry Service Negotiable certificates of 5 years 30 5 Long-term debt rating in one of highest ratings categories by two NRSROs deposit 5 years 30 5 Long-term debt rating in one of highest ratings categories by two NRSROs Banker's acceptances 180 days 30 5 Drawn on and accepted by a bank that carries the highest short-term ratings category by one NRSRO Commercial paper 270 days 25 Lesser of 5% of portfolio or 10% of outstanding paper of issuer Highest short-term rating by an NRSRO Repurchase agreements Medium-term maturity 90 days 25 5 N/A corporate notes 5 years 30 5 Long-term debt rating in one of highest ratings categories by two NRSROs
+Authorized investment type Maximum maturity Maximum percentage of portfolio Maximum percentage investment in one issuer Specific rating requirement Certificates of deposit 5 Years 100 5 Long-term debt rating in one of highest ratings categories by two NRSROs Certificates of deposit account registry service 5 Years 30 5 Long-term debt rating in one of highest ratings categories by two NRSROs Negotiable certificates of deposit 5 Years 30 5 Long-term debt rating in one of highest ratings categories by two NRSROs Banker's acceptances 180 Days 30 5 Drawn on and accepted by a bank that carries the highest short-term ratings category by one NRSRO Commercial paper 270 Days 25 Lesser of 5% of portfolio or 10% of outstanding paper of issuer Highest short-term rating by an NRSRO Repurchase agreements Medium-term maturity 90 Days 25 5 N/A corporate notes 5 Years 30 5 Long-term debt rating in one of highest ratings categories by two NRSROs

-Authorized investment type Maximum maturity Maximum percentage of portfolio Maximum percentage investment in one issuer Specific rating requirement State of California Local Agency Investment Fund N/A \$65 million or 15% of portfolio 5 N/A County or local agency 1 investment pools Shares in a California N/A 15 5 N/A common law trust N/A 20 5 Highest rating category by an NRSRO Asset-backed securities 5 Years 20 5 Highest rating by one NRSRO; issuer must also have one of the three highest ratings from two NRSROs Money market mutual funds N/A 20 5 Highest applicable rating by two NRSROs Bonds or notes issued by the State of California, any local agency in the state, or any other state 5 Years 30 5 One of the three highest rating categories by at least two NRSROs
+Authorized investment type Maximum maturity Maximum percentage of portfolio Maximum percentage investment in one issuer Specific rating requirement State of California Local Agency Investment Fund N/A \$65 million or 5 N/A 15% of portfolio County or local agency • investment pools N/A 15 5 N/A Shares in a California common law trust N/A 20 5 Highest rating category by an NRSRO Asset-backed securities 5 Years 20 5 Highest rating by one NRSRO; issuer must also have one of the three highest ratings from two NRSROs Money market mutual funds N/A 20 5 Highest applicable rating by two NRSROs Bonds or notes issued by the State of California, any local agency in the state, or any other state 5 Years 30 5 One of the three highest rating categories by at least two NRSROs

-^{} Excluding amount held by trustee, which are subject to the provisions of the bond indentures.
+\ Excluding amount held by trustee, which are subject to the provisions of the bond indentures.

-^{} The full amounts of principal and accrued interest must be insured by the Federal Deposit Insurance Corporation (FDIC) or the National Credit Union Administration (NCUA).
+\\ The full amounts of principal and accrued interest must be insured by the Federal Deposit Insurance Corporation (FDIC) or the National Credit Union Administration (NCUA).

 The investment of debt proceeds and toll revenue held by the Agency's bond trustee is governed by provisions of the debt agreements, rather than by the general provisions of the California Government Code or the Agency's investment policy.
-The following table identifies the investment types that are authorized for these funds and, if applicable, the specific rating requirements.
+The following table identifies the investment types that are authorized for these funds, and if applicable, the specific rating requirements.